faustososa22/turno-app/README.md

 ### Clients
 - Register and log in
-- Book appointments: choose barber, base service + optional add-ons, date and time slot
+- Book appointments: choose barber, service + optional add-ons, date and time slot
-- **Book via AI chatbot** — a floating chat widget guides the user through the entire booking process in natural language, querying real data from the database
+- **Book via AI chatbot** — a floating chat widget guides the user through the entire booking process using natural language, querying live data from the database
-- View and cancel their upcoming appointments
+- View and cancel upcoming appointments

 ### Barbers
-- View their assigned appointments filtered by date
+- View assigned appointments filtered by date
-- Confirm and mark appointments as paid
+- Confirm appointments and mark as paid
 - Cancel appointments

 ### Admin